tumashu/posframe/README.md

 NOTE:

 1. For MacOS users, posframe needs Emacs version >= 26.0.91
-2. GNOME users with GTK3 builds should set \`x-gtk-resize-child-frames' to 'resize-mode or 'hide, then run command \`posframe-hack'.
+2. GNOME users with GTK3 builds need Emacs 27 or later.

-    1.  'resize-mode has better behavior but not future-compatible.
+    See variable \`posframe-gtk-resize-child-frames'
-    2.  'hide is more future-proof but will blink the child frame every time it's resized.
+    which auto-detects this configuration.

     More details: